eerkela/bertrand/README.rst

 pdcast - flexible type extensions for pandas
 ============================================
-``pdcast`` expands and enhances the existing numpy/pandas typing infrastructure, allowing users to write powerful extensions with an intuitive, decorator-focused design.
+``pdcast`` expands and enhances the existing numpy/pandas typing infrastructure, allowing users to write powerful extensions with a minimal, decorator-focused design.

 Features
 --------
-``pdcast``'s core features include:
+``pdcast`` implements an abstract `type system

-*  **Abstract hierarchies** for numpy/pandas ``dtype`` objects.
+<https://en.wikipedia.org/wiki/Type_system>`_ for numpy/pandas ``dtype``
+objects, adding support for:

+*  **Concrete hierarchies** representing different subtypes and implementations.
 These are lightweight, efficient, and highly extensible, with new types added in as little as :ref:`10 lines of code <tutorial>`.
    They can use existing ``dtype``\ /\ ``ExtensionDtype`` definitions or *automatically generate* their own via the `pandas extension API
    <https://pandas.pydata.org/pandas-docs/stable/development/extending.html>`_.
-   This allows users to quickly integrate arbitrary data types into the pandas ecosystem, with customizable behavior for each.
+   This allows users to quickly integrate arbitrary data types into the pandas ecosystem, with customizable behavior for each one.
-*  A configurable **domain-specific language** for resolving types.
-This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization as well as customizable aliases and semantics.
+*  A configurable, **domain-specific mini-language** for resolving types.
+This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization, composition, and semantics.
 *  Robust **type detection** for vectorized data in any format.
-This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to describe ambiguous Python iterables, such as lists, tuples, generators, and ``dtype: object`` arrays.
+This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to infer the types of ambiguous sequences such as lists, tuples, generators, and ``dtype: object`` arrays.
 In each case, inference is fast, reliable, and works even when the examples are of mixed type.
-*  **Efficient type checks** for arbitrary data.
+*  Efficient **type checks** for vectorized data.
 This combines the above tools to perform ``isinstance()``-like hierarchical checks for any node in the ``pdcast`` type system.
-If the provided data are properly labeled, then this is done in constant time, allowing users to sprinkle checks throughout their code wherever they are needed.
+If the provided data are properly labeled, then this is done in constant time, allowing users to add checks wherever they are needed.
 *  **Multiple dispatch** with vectorized inputs.
-This works like ``@functools.singledispatch``, allowing a function to dispatch to a collection of virtual implementations based the observed type of one or more arguments.
-With the ``pdcast`` type system, this can be extended to cover vectorized data in any representation, including those containing mixed-type elements, which are processed using a split-apply-combine strategy.
+This works like ``@functools.singledispatch``, allowing a function to dispatch to a collection of virtual implementations based the observed type of one or more of its arguments.
+With the ``pdcast`` type system, this can be extended to cover vectorized data in any representation, including those containing mixed elements using a split-apply-combine strategy.
 *  **Attachable functions** with a variety of access patterns.
-These leverage Python's `descriptor protocol <https://docs.python.org/3/reference/datamodel.html#descriptor-invocation>`_ to programmatically extend an external class's interface, adding the decorated function as a virtual attribute.
+These leverage Python's `descriptor protocol <https://docs.python.org/3/reference/datamodel.html#descriptor-invocation>`_ to programmatically extend an external class's interface, using the decorated function as a virtual attribute.
 The resulting attributes can be used to mask existing behavior while maintaining access to the original implementation, or be hidden behind virtual namespaces to avoid conflicts,